guiyep/react-select-virtualized/README.md

 - try filtering data on infinite loader
 - add multi value support
 - add testing so we do not only relay on storybook
-- implement all the TODOs
+- review all the TODOs
+- remove react-hover-observer and do it ourselves so we do not have one more peer dep.
+Leave this till the end.

 ## Usage